ajearle11/fastapi-example-app/README.md

 ## Docker and docker compose

 This is minimal, but I wanted to make it as easy as possible, and I am treating it like a dev environment.
 Given I had a production setting I would think about minimal images, hardened containers, and secret injection.
 I have utilised this in my work with Hashicorp Vault and some Kubernetes setup in other projects and I am happy to talk through some of the ways that I have achieved this.
 Either way, I would definitely have another approach.
 However, serving the frontend with nginx is the approach I would take into production.
+I used the default bridge connection (rather than define it myself)!

 Any more questions, don't hesitate to bring it up!